alexsmith13/python_mini_project/README.md

 Add verifier: function that takes the direction options and returns whether or not the input is valid given the options.
 Can reuse for each junction

+Deliverable:
+I have used all required areas of python to complete the project: while loops, for loops, variables, conditionals, user input etc.